Politician Shot Dead by Security Agent in Ondo

 Fidelis David in Akure

-A member of a prominent political party in Idanre Local Government of Ondo State,, Mr. Akinlabi Akinnaso alias, “Oluomo” was on Sunday shot dead in the community.
+A member of a prominent political party in Idanre Local Government of Ondo State, Mr. Akinlabi Akinnaso, alias, “Oluomo” was yesterday shot dead in the community.

-THISDAY gathered that “Oluomo” lost his life Sunday morning after he was allegedly shot by one of the security agents present at the INEC Collation Centre, at Owena-Ayetoro, in Idanre.
+THISDAY gathered that “Oluomo” lost his life yesterday morning after he was allegedly shot by one of the security agents present at the Independent National Electoral Commission (INEC) Collation Centre at Owena-Ayetoro, in Idanre.